SuperFLEB/blender_tell_me_why/README.md

 https://github.com/SuperFLEB/blender_tell_me_why

-A Blender addon that lets you show the math and take notes on your nodes, so you're never left wondering _exactly why_ you set the scale on that input to 21.887.
+A Blender addon that lets you show the math and take notes on your nodes, so you're never left wondering _exactly why_ you set the scale on that input to 1.885.

 ## Features

 * Add descriptive annotations to node socket values
+* See annotations in the Node Editor with a quick pop-out menu
 * Use formulas that calculate socket default values
 * Formulas and annotations are saved with the Blender file
-* Scene-wide variables for use in formulas and values
+* Scene-wide variables for use in formulas and values, and a global library (in Preferences) you can import to any file.

-### Future Features, Coming Soon

-* Add a way to see annotations from the Node Editor top bar.

 ## To install